-The game keeps the simple and cartoonish visuals of the renowned hyper casual games relaying on the simplicity of the gameplay and the super simplified means of controls and input.
-The game focus on education and hone the player skills in testing their responsiveness to simple question regarding topis of everyday class in various field of knowledge.
-The game aims to present a setting of compactivity among children by bringing them together in simple game of reflexes and reflection.
+The game keeps the simple and cartoonish visuals of the renowned hyper-casual games relying on the simplicity of the gameplay and the super simplified means of controls and input.
+The game focuses on education and honing the player’s skills in testing their responsiveness to simple questions regarding topics of everyday class in various fields of knowledge.
+The game aims to present a set of compactivity among children by bringing them together in a simple game of reflexes and reflection.

 The experience of gaming can be challenging for people with a physical disability.
 Those not familiar with the medium assign little or no value to video games.
 Video games can connect people of different ages, races, and preferences worldwide.
 Empirical evidence suggests that games can confer significant benefits to their users, ranging from increased dexterity for surgeons to digital realms for young people to develop social and interactive skills; and there is enormous potential in developing this tool for educational and therapeutic purposes.

 Moreover, video games occupy an ever-increasing sector of our economic and social world.
 They have taken the place of traditional activities.
 The importance of accessible game design is rooted in the idea that a sizable portion of the population is not excluded from participating in the same activities as their friends and family members promoting the inclusion of individuals with various abilities within society.
 Gaming can increase a person’s self-reliance and sense of independence.
 Peoples who struggle in school or in work are often overly dependent on parents, siblings, friends, and teachers for help with assignments.
 By using gaming, PwDs can experience success while working independently or within virtual complex cooperative team structures.